spacecraft-repl/spacecraft-repl.github.io/markdown/whitepaper.md

 ![remote interaction ?](https://docs.google.com/drawings/d/e/2PACX-1vSiAyIrp0gxipR4IAwjRFzwHDuBIMhNoM8Vzz9zEF2J0CsRviYUNhxP0kID5V-05NGp0cwsx6ZxP8Ik/pub?w=1440)
 > Providing communication over a network solves part of the problem, but it does not address the connection of standard input, output and error to a terminal-oriented program

 A terminal-oriented program expects a terminal to perform certain kinds of processing of its inputs and outputs.
 This is useful to prevent the default blocking of buffering during reads and writes from our application.
-The additional processing will also allow the generation of terminal-related signals (such as SIGINT) onto the program.<sup>[[1]](https://nostarch.com/tlpi "The Linux Programming Interface, Chapter 64, pages 1375-1377")</sup> In other words, the terminal appropriately translates inputs and outputs between our application and the REPL program.
+The additional processing will also allow the generation of terminal-related signals (such as SIGINT) onto the program <sup>[[source]](https://www.oreilly.com/library/view/the-linux-programming/9781593272203/ch64.html "The Linux Programming Interface, Chapter 64, pages 1375-1377")</sup>.
+In other words, the terminal appropriately translates inputs and outputs between our application and the REPL program.

 A pseudoterminal provides this missing piece, which is a terminal device that connects to our REPL program.
 In doing so, it acts a communication channel between our application code and the underlying REPL program so that they may be able to speak to each other.